Baumbart13/ContainerNAlgorithms/README.md

-# ContainerNAlgorithms
+# Container 'n' Algorithms
-Own implementation for some container and algorithms
+Own implementation of some container and algorithms